AlvaroMS25/nightingale/README.md

 - [x] System information such as CPU and Memory usage
 - [ ] Prometheus Metrics
 - [ ] Allow writing logs to file
-- [ ] Routes for searching from different sources
+- [x] Routes for searching from different sources (only youtube supported right now)
 - [ ] Allow adding playlists directly

 ## Usage